RedisLabs/redislabs-docs/content/glossary/_index.md

 {{%definition "Replica Of"%}}
 The Redis Enterprise implementation of active-passive database replication.

-More info: [Replica-Of
+More info: [Replica Of
 ]({{<relref "/rs/databases/import-export/replica-of.md">}})
 {{%/definition%}}

 {{%definition "ReplicaSet"%}}
-In Kubernetes, a ReplicaSet (aims to) maintain a set of replica Pods running at any given time.
+A ReplicaSet is a type of Kubernetes resource that (aims to) maintain a set of replica pods running at any given time.

 More info: [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)
 {{%/definition%}}

 {{%definition "replication"%}}

 Database replication provides a mechanism to ensure high availability.
+When replication is enabled, your dataset is replicated to a replica shard, which is constantly synchronized with the primary shard.
+If the primary shard fails, an automatic failover happens and the replica shard is promoted.

 More info: [Database replication]({{<relref "/rs/databases/configure/replication.md">}})
 {{%/definition%}}